agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

 ---
 The following applies to all services, downloads, links, and other content included or referenced in all geospatial data, mapping products, and services created or hosted by the Utah Automated Geographic Reference Center (AGRC), including the contents of the SGID:

+## License
+{: .text-left}

-## The data and services provided by AGRC is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)
+The data and services provided by AGRC is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)
 {: .text-left}

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)